titopuertolara/yolodash/README.md

 # yolodash
-combining plotly dash with python and yolo make sure your are usin proper url or your webcam iin cv2.capture
+combining plotly dash with python and yolo\\
+make sure your are usin proper url or your webcam in cv2.capture